10 Things to Do in Mallorca in February

 Almond trees| ©@Blende_9

-Did you know that in Mallorca there are more than six million almond trees?
-This traditional crop is a great source of income for the island.
-In addition, in February it gives life to a delightful visual spectacle.
-The fields are dressed in white and pink and remain so during the few weeks of flowering.
+Did you know that there are more than six million almond trees in Mallorca?
+This traditional crop is a major source of income for the island.
+What's more, in February it brings a delicious visual spectacle to life.
+The fields are covered in white and pink and remain so for the few weeks that the blossoming lasts.

-But besides contemplating the beauty of the landscape, it is the perfect occasion to taste some typical sweets made with almonds, such as the Mallorcan gató, and buy products made with both the fruit and the almond blossom or wood.
+But as well as admiring the beauty of the landscape, it's the perfect opportunity to try some typical almond-based sweets, such as gató mallorquín, and buy products made from the fruit, flowers or wood of the almond tree.

-And maybe while admiring the landscape you wonder why the color of the flowers is different.
-Here is the answer: if they are white they are sweet almonds, while if they are pink the fruit will be bitter.
+And perhaps while you're admiring the landscape, you'll wonder why the flowers are different colors.
+Here's the answer: if they are white, they are sweet almonds, while if they are pink, the fruit will be bitter.

-There are many places where you can admire this peculiar image of the island:
+There are many places where you can admire this unique image of the island:

 • Inca